Palestinian villagers detain, beat alleged settler assailants

 "We chased them and they fled to a house under construction.
 They were cornered there and some of the people here beat them - they had attacked us on our own land."

-A Reuters witness said villagers beat 15 settlers with their fists and sticks.
-Some bled from the head and mouth.
+A Reuters witness said villagers beat 15 settlers with their fists and sticks, causing some to bleed from the head and mouth.
 The Palestinians later released the group to Israeli soldiers.

-The army said it recovered 11 Israelis who had taken part in a stone-throwing confrontation with Palestinians triggered by an Israeli police evacuation of an unauthorised building in the nearby settlement of Esh Kodesh.
+The army said it recovered 11 Israelis who had taken part in a stone-throwing confrontation with Palestinians which followed the evacuation, by Israeli police, of an unauthorized building in the nearby settlement of Esh Kodesh.

-Some ultranationalist settlers have responded to Israeli government efforts to rein them in with so-called "price tag" attacks on Palestinian property.
-The vandalism and harassment are designed to bog the authorities down in sectarian strife.
+Some far-right settlers have responded to Israeli government efforts to rein them in with so-called "price tag" attacks on Palestinian property.
+The vandalism is designed to stir up sectarian tensions and discourage Israeli authorities.

-Seven of the Israelis removed from Qusra were taken for questioning by police ahead of possible criminal charges, police spokesman Micky Rosenfeld said.
-Three of them required medical treatment.
-Another three Israelis were arrested for throwing stones at Palestinian cars nearby, Rosenfeld said.

-Israeli television stations led evening news reports with footage of the alleged settler assailants being led out of Qusra by troops, who were helped by some Palestinians while others levelled final blows at the bedraggled detainees.

-Roy Sharon, settlements reporter for Channel 10 TV, described the scene as "an unprecedented ceremony of humiliation for the far-right" in Israel.

-An Esh Kodesh settler disputed the Palestinian villagers' and Israeli army's accounts of the Qusra incident, however.
+An Esh Kodesh settler disputed the accounts of both the Palestinian villagers and the Israeli army, however.

 The settler, Aharon Katsov, told Israel Radio that the young men held at Qusra "were not right-wing activists ...
 They were touring the area, and they (Palestinians) came along and lynched them - almost killed them".